-All MSM GME programs' curriculum must contain the following educational components:
+The curricula for all MSM GME programs must contain the following educational components:

 - 2.1.
-A set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates; the program's aims must be made available to: - o Program applicants - Residents and fellows - Faculty members - 2.2.
-Competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous practice - 2.2.1.
-These must be distributed and made available to residents/fellows and faculty members to review - 2.3.
+A set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates; the program's aims must be made available to:

+- Program applicants

+- Residents and fellows

+- Faculty members

+- 2.2.
+Competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous practice

+These must be distributed and made available to residents/fellows and faculty members to review.

+- 2.3.
 Delineation of resident responsibilities for patient care, progressive responsibility for patient management, and graded supervision - 2.4.
-A broad range of structured didactic activities - 2.4.1. residents and fellows must be provided with protected time in which to participate in core didactic activities - 2.5.
+A broad range of structured didactic activities

+Residents and fellows must be provided with protected time in which to participate in core didactic activities.

+- 2.5.
 Advancement of residents' and fellows' knowledge of ethical principles foundational to medical professionalism - 2.6.
 Advancement in the residents' and fellows' knowledge of the basic principles of scientific inquiry, including how research is designed, conducted, evaluated, explained to patients, and applied to patient care

 III.
-ACGME Competencies
+ACGME Competencies:

 - 3.1.
-The term "resident" refers to both specialty residents and subspecialty fellows.
-After the Common Program Requirements are inserted into each set of specialty and subspecialty requirements, the terms "resident" and "fellow" will be used respectively. - 3.2.
-In compliance with ACGME Common Program Requirements IV.B., "The program(s) must integrate the following ACGME Competencies into the curriculum (Core)":
+The term resident refers to both specialty residents and subspecialty fellows.
+After the Common Program Requirements are inserted into each set of specialty and subspecialty requirements, the terms resident and fellow will be used respectively. - 3.2.
+In compliance with ACGME Common Program Requirements IV.B., "The program(s) must integrate the following ACGME Competencies into the curriculum (Core):"